 Family childcare agreement

 Many parents rely on other family members for childcare, particularly grandparents.
 There are many advantages to family childcare.
-Formal childcare can be expensive, so it can help parents' budgets if family members can step in.
+Formal childcare can be expensive, so it can help parents' budgets if family can help.
 Parents know that their child is being cared for by someone that they trust, and family members get to spend time with their loved ones.
+There can be benefits for family members too such as National Insurance credits for Grandparents.

-Although this can be an arrangement that benefits everyone, it may not always work out as planned.
+Although this arrangement can benefits everyone, it may not always work out as planned

 Talking about practical issues and setting some ground rules at the beginning can help avoid problems later.
-This may prevent family tensions caused by mismatched expectations.
+This may prevent family tensions caused by different expectations.

 A family childcare agreement can be useful for everyone involved.
 It can help the parent and caregiver to work together and provides consistency for the child.
 Some areas that you could include are: